Updated: Jan 28

 Flowers - Sunflowers, Dahlia, Black- eyed Susan, Asters, Chrysanthemum

 Flowers - Amaryllis, Poinsettia, White Ranunculus, Hellebore

 Well friends I hope you enjoyed Part 1 of our 3 part series with Adventure Floral!
 Come back next week for part 2 when we touch on Hardy Flowers to have for your Elopement!

 & as always, if you need help planning & documenting your beautiful elopement or intimate wedding day reach out.
-We are Krystal & Mike, a soon to be Husband and Wife team that offers our couples both photo and video as well as planning and and logistics!
+We are Krystal & Mike, a Husband and Wife team that offers our couples both photo and video as well as planning and and logistics!
 We have some awesome all inclusive elopement packages to help couples navigate through all of this craziness and would love to chat with you!
 Please feel free to contact us here, or check out our work at - www.flyfreephotos.com